 Note that these numbers are just an estimate, as the battery time remaining on Mac depends on the type of work you do and the applications you run on your Mac.

-Battery time remaining missing in Big Sur, how to fix it?
+Battery time remaining missing in Monterey and Big Sur, how to fix it?

-You may have noticed the battery time remaining missing in Big Sur.
+You may have noticed the battery time remaining missing in Monterey and Big Sur.
 How to fix it?

 You may still head over to the System Preferences app to get more details.
 Just choose Battery from the preferences pane.
 This will show you Usage History and more information on power management controls and your battery’s health.